sillsdev/flathub/README.md

 Debug target "Attach to local gdbserver" in VSCode.

-Currently there is an error saying

-> Unable to read JIT descriptor from remote memory

-and

-> Warning:
-> Cannot insert breakpoint -1.
-> Cannot access memory at address 0xdd8b0
->
-> Command aborted.

-And I haven't found a solution yet.
-It works on one machine and not another.
 You can check if you have org.sil.FieldWorks.Debug installed to get debugging symbols in /app/lib/debug in the flatpak by running `flatpak list --all | cat`.